aydex/bachelorNTNU/README.md

 # bachelor

-trying if the server is updated

-much unnecessary

-asd
+Last test to see if PHP-webhook is functional